fowluk/hello-goose/README.md

 A really simple demo application in a number of languages for Pivotal Application Service / Cloud Foundry.

-*Hello Goose aims to provide a simple example application and manifest for every core buildpack so that you can see the differences between buildpack implementations and the languages used.
+*Hello Goose aims to provide a simple example application and manifest for every core buildpack as a test and eudcational tool for exploring basic CF concepts.
+It also allows you to see some of the differences between buildpack implementations and the languages used.
 We still need contributions for some buildpacks!*

 See the application in action at https://hello-goose.cfapps.io or pick your language of choice and follow the instructions in the README within that directory.